idakhiavi/idakhiavi.github.io/resume.md

 ## 👩‍💻 About Me
 Engineer by training, explorer by instinct.
 I’ve navigated worlds as different as real-time air traffic control systems, AI-powered shipyard analytics, and multi-omics genomic research.
-I’m happiest at the intersection of **hard technical challenges** and **big-picture problem-solving** — whether it’s squeezing performance out of a protocol stack, turning raw environmental data into insights, or translating genomic complexity into clear visual models.
+I’m happiest at the intersection of **hard technical challenges** and **big-picture problem-solving** — whether it’s squeezing performance out of a protocol stack, automating cloud infrastructure with Terraform, orchestrating containerized services with Kubernetes, streamlining deployments through Azure CI/CD pipelines, or translating genomic complexity into clear visual models.
 My career and research share the same philosophy: **make it work, make it elegant, make it useful**.

 ---